 Renewing Your Faculty Computing Allowance

-Each year, beginning in May, you can submit an application to renew your Faculty Computing Allowance.
+Each year, beginning in May, you can submit an application form to renew your Faculty Computing Allowance.
+The renewal form is considerably simpler and briefer than the form used to request a first-time Allowance.

-Renewal applications submitted in May will be processed beginning June 1st.
-Those submitted and approved later in the year, after May/June, will receive pro-rated allowances of computing time.
+Renewal applications submitted during May will be processed beginning June 1st.
+Those submitted and approved later in the year, after the May/June period (i.e. after June 30th), will receive pro-rated allowances of computing time, based on month of application during the allowance year.

 Viewing the Usage of Your Allowance